rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

 #SBATCH [regular Slurm specifications]
 #SBATCH -a 0-2

-#Read the list of chromosomes/contigs into a variable
+#Read the list of single-chromosome vcf files
 VCFLIST=$(<all_vcfs.txt)
 #Identify the current chromosome based on the array ID (starting with 0 because indices are 0-based in bash contrary to e.g. R)
 VCF=${VCFLIST}[${SLURM_ARRAY_TASK_ID}]